-CSFTN-406-2001: Fitness Testing for Sports and Exercise
+CSSPT-406-2303: Fitness Testing for Sports and Exercise

-This unit will give learners the underpinning knowledge and practical ability to carry out field-based and laboratory-based fitness tests.
+This unit will give learners the underpinning knowledge and practical ability to carry out field based and laboratory-based fitness tests.
 This unit combines both theoretical and practical components relating to the selection, administration and evaluation of dynamic fitness tests and health-screening techniques.
 The unit is particularly relevant to learners wishing to work in sports coaching and fitness instruction.
 On completion of the unit the learner will have the ability to select and apply appropriate health-screening measures and fitness testing before evaluating and comparing results against normative data.
 This knowledge can be used to identify strengths and weaknesses within their clients and provide an evidence-based evaluation of any fitness interventions undertaken.
 Learners will first gain an understanding of the concepts of validity and reliability in fitness testing together with the advantages, disadvantages and practicalities of various tests in different circumstances.
 Learners will be introduced to a selection of fitness test protocols and health-screening procedures.

-The next element of the unit involves the safe and effective practical implementation of health-screening and fitness test protocols by the learner.
+The next element of the unit involves the safe and effective practical implementation of health screening and fitness test protocols by the learner.
 The learner will gain an understanding of the health and safety considerations and methods of recording accurate test data.
 The learner will then become familiar with the interpretation of results and how to compare to normative data and/or previous test results to give effective feedback to the client.

-- 1. Know a range of laboratory-based and field-based fitness tests; - 2.
-Be able to use health screening techniques; - 3.
-Be able to administer appropriate fitness tests; - 4.
-Be able to interpret the results of fitness tests and provide feedback.
+- 1. Know a range of laboratory-based and field-based fitness tests. - 2.
+Use health screening techniques. - 3.
+Administer appropriate fitness tests. - 4.
+Interpret the results of fitness tests and provide feedback.